Given both love and storytelling are as old as time, it’s no wonder the question of how to write a love story has so absorbed us.

 Perhaps you’re like Taylor Jenkins Reid in The Seven Husbands of Evelyn Hugo, and writing the story of a glamorous, aging actress and her multiple marriages.
 Or perhaps you’re aiming to do what Sally Rooney does in Normal People, and explore the nuanced and complex – but not always perfectly romantic – relationship between two main characters.

-My new novel, published this week, is a gothic remix of Wuthering Heights.
+My latest novel is a gothic remix of Wuthering Heights.
 What Souls Are Made Of explores familial trauma, the history of South Asians in the UK, and the 18th century.
 Meanwhile my book The Oleander Sword, which publishes in August, is an epic fantasy with a fair bit of stabbing.
 Both contain a love interest and strong romance subplots, full of yearning and drama that will – I hope – bring my readers a lot of joy and heartbreak.

 How to write a love story: my tips

 Through these experiences, I’ve uncovered a few tools that help me write compelling and sincere love stories.
 If you’re wondering how to write a love story within your novel, try these five tips to make your romance subplots sing.

 - Write a love story that weaves into your plot’s conflict

 - Build your love story’s tension slowly

 - Don’t define your protagonists by their love story

 - Before you write, get to know your characters

 1. Write a love story that weaves into your plot’s conflict